Listeye dön

 After import, these sessions become VertiTab snapshots for seamless transition.

-Q: What's the difference between snapshots and Chrome's built-in "Restore Previous Session"?
+What's the difference between snapshots and Chrome's built-in restore?

 No. Snapshots are created silently in the background with debouncing to avoid frequent triggers.